almostearthling/whenever_tray/README.md

 ### Graphics

-The metronome icon used both in the _About Box_ and in the _tray notification area_ is [distributed and created by Freepik - Flaticon](https://www.flaticon.com/free-icons/metronome).
+The metronome icon used both in the _About Box_ and in the _tray notification area_ is based on a simple graphic released in the public domain by [SVG Repo](https://www.svgrepo.com/svg/148415/metronome).

 ## License